Betsy Mitchell – Head of School

 Ariadne Allan Autor – Director of Development

 Ari graduated from Smith College with a bachelor’s degree in Government and has continued her involvement with Smith as an alumnae class officer and annual fund representative.
 An award-winning investigative journalist, she produced television documentaries for PBS before joining MSNV’s staff.
-Ari now manages development and alumni relations for MSNV while also coordinating parent fundraising volunteers.
+Ari manages development and alumni relations for MSNV.
 A board member of Nadar Por Vida, she also was a founding instructor of the Falls Church Recreation and Parks Ballet Program and has appeared in Ballet Nova’s Nutcracker.
 Ari enjoys sharing her love of dance and swimming with children.
 She has two sons who attended MSNV through the lower elementary program.